-This document adds the second set of frequently asked questions (FAQs) that relate to the definition of capital sections of the Basel III rules text to the first set published in July 2011.
+This document adds the third set of frequently asked questions (FAQs) that relate to the definition of capital sections of the Basel III rules text to the first and second sets published in July 2011 and October 2011 respectively.
 The questions and answers are grouped according to the relevant paragraphs of the rules text.

-FAQs that have been added since the publication of the first version of this document are shaded yellow; FAQs that have been revised are shaded red.
+FAQs that have been added since the publication of the second version of this document are shaded yellow.